atrinh1996/Groot/README.md

     for the hardcoded strings #t and #f for representing booleans.
 Codegen for literals and print function application are done.
 - Sast: Semantically-checked Abstract Syntax Tree and functions for printing it.
-This will currently fail tested on anything that is not "printc", "printb" or "printf", or a literal.
+This will currently fail tested on anything that is not "printc", "printb" or "printi", or a literal.

+## Environment
+This was created using opam-2.1 and llvm-13.

+If there are compilation issues that may be due to versioning, we have a docker image that may help: documentation on using it is available at https://hub.docker.com/r/zegger/llvm-opam